 Essential tracks: "Somebody Was Watching," "Nobody's Fault But Mine," "Will the Circle Be Unbroken"

-Last year Johnny Cash’s son oversaw the release of Out Among the Stars, an album Cash had recorded in the ‘80s that somehow got lost.
+In 2014, Johnny Cash’s son oversaw the release of Out Among the Stars, an album Cash had recorded in the ‘80s that somehow got lost.
 The dated production was smoothed out and former Cash son-in-law Marty Stuart added guitar and mandolin.
-It was one of last year’s most endearing releases, a testament to Cash’s legend and the transcendence of country music.
+It was one of the year’s most endearing releases, a testament to Cash’s legend and the transcendence of country music.

 If there is a Johnny Cash of gospel music it is Pops Staples.
 On Don’t Lose This Jeff Tweedy and his son Spencer put finishing touches on the album he was working on before he died in 2000.
 Like Out Among the Stars it is a beautiful reminder of Staples’ untouchable soul and genius, an essential album of gospel that, beyond the cliché, they actually don’t make ‘em like anymore.

-The full band added onto songs like “Somebody’s Watching” and “No News is Good News” sometimes seems to get in the way, but Pops’ soul and the conviction of his vocals still shine through.
-Spencer Tweedy probably should have laid off the double kick fills, but that’s a minor quibble.
+“Somebody’s Watching” and “No News is Good News” features an added full band.
+They occasionally get in the way, but Pops’ soul and the conviction of his vocals still shine through.
+Spencer Tweedy probably should have laid off the double kick fills, but that’s a minor complaint.